Patternslib/Patterns/docs/developer/styleguide.md

 ## Use named functions

-Javascript has both named functions and unnamed function.
+Javascript has both named functions and unnamed functions.

 ```
 // This is a function named "foo"